 Like lupus, psoriatic arthritis happens when your immune system attacks your healthy cells and tissues.
 This causes your joints to get inflamed and your skin to make too many cells.

 It's not clear what causes the immune system to attack your body when you have psoriatic arthritis, but just like lupus, it's likely that genes and triggers play a role.

 How Is Lupus Diagnosed?

 There's no single test that shows you have lupus.
 Your doctor will do a physical exam and may ask you to get some blood and urine tests that give clues about your condition.
-He may also suggest you get a chest X-ray to look for fluid or inflammation in your lungs or an echocardiogram to see if you have problems with your heart.
+They may also suggest you get a chest X-ray to look for fluid or inflammation in your lungs or an echocardiogram to see if you have problems with your heart.